 Here at Elizabethtown, we welcome the exploring student.

 By definition, exploring means to "traverse for the purpose of discovery...to look into closely; to scrutinize and examine."
 As educators, we encourage our students to discover and examine and search-- not just within a class's scope but in the wider realm of understanding who we are, our values and our roles within society.
 At Elizabethtown, we are committed to assisting the exploring student as they search for the best fit among our 45 majors, 108 minors/concentrations, and 29 cooperative programs with other institutions.
 And as you navigate your choices, you will have access to a wide variety of resources, some of which include:

 - A First Year Seminar Program geared specifically for the needs of exploring students.

 - Department Open House meetings where students are invited to meet and talk with faculty from various departments.

-- A Career Services Department where students can receive personalized career counseling not just in the exploring phase but throughout their college years.
+- A Career Development Center where students can receive personalized career counseling not just in the exploring phase but throughout their college years.

 - Experiential learning opportunities in the form of Internships, which will provide you with the opportunity to network, learn valuable skills, and understand the work environment.

 - Work with a strengths coach to discover and develop your personal strengths in order to maximize your potential.